Experience the best things to do on the Big Island with kids (updated)

 Historic Hilo downtown is funky and a fun place to explore with kids.
 Start with the local Hilo farmers market that happens daily but is in full force mostly on Wednesdays and Saturdays with more vendors, local crafters and a variety of street food vendors.
 From the farmers market, you can easily walk through the fun bay front shops and check out the bandstand and huge monkey pod and banyan trees.
 Lunch is easy with the street food vendors or check out some delicious local food outlets or even treat yourself to a nice lunch in one of the wonderful restaurants in town for some delicious local food.

 Tip – outside of the downtown district, there’s Rainbow falls, the waterfront area, Coconut Island and Queen Liliuokalani park worth exploring by foot or car if you have one to drive to all these spots.
+If you are looking for family friendly beaches, consider Richardson Ocean Park, Reeds Bay or Carlsmtih Beach park just outside of Hilo town area.

 Trying some local shaved ice with tropical flavors